johannesalke/cyberspacecli/README.md

 - `write post`: Opens your default text editor (or if you have non, nano (use ctrl+s, ctrl+x to exit)) and lets you write a post.
 Be aware that it might fail to post, so don't invest too much effort into it without copying the contents elsewhere before saving and closing the editor.
 After closing the editor, you'll have a chance to choose topics for the post.
 - `write reply <target_id>`: Write a reply to the post or reply whose id you gave.
 Will ask for final confirmation before posting.
 - `write note`: Same as 'write post', but your writing is put in your journal instead.
-- `edit note <note_id`: Opens a note in your default text editor (if none, nano) and lets you edit it.
+- `edit note <note_id`: Opens a note in your default text editor (if none, nano/notepad) and lets you edit it.
 - `publish <note_id>`: Posts a note to the feed, making it visible to other users.
 - `edit config`: This lets you edit the client's config file.
 If you set 'stay logged in' to true, the client will save your refresh token and you will remain logged in across sessions.
 The config file should be in your .config/ or Library/Application Support/ directories, depending on whether you use linux or apple.
 - `bookmark <target_id`: Bookmarks the post or reply whose id was given as an argument.
-- `delete <target_id>`: This command deletes replies, posts or notes.
+- `delete <target_id>`: This command deletes replies, posts, notes or bookmarks.
+The type of the target doesn't need to be specified, if will be inferred from the id.
 You will be asked to confirm intent to delete.
-Currently, bookmarks cannot be deleted within the client.
 - `help`: Prints instructions to the console.
 - `exit`: exit

-### Limitations
+## Limitations

 ~~The client doesn't work on Windows, because it uses traits of the Linux terminal to format the output & edit documents.~~.
-The client partially works on windows.
+The client does not have full functionality on windows.
 You can browse the feed with minimal visual artifacts, but it won't automatically format the color like on mac/linux, meaning you would have to set that manually in the terminal settings.
-You also won't be able to write posts until a future update.
  If you run Windows, I can quickly reccomend two ways of circumventing these limitations: Install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install), an official Linux subsystem for Windows, or use a different client.
 From conversation with the dev, I know that cyberspace user @Ragnar's TUI client works just fine on windows due to having a different technological foundation.
 You can find it [here](https://github.com/ArmadilloBrillo/cyber-tui).

-The client doesn't properly support pure keyboard navigation, because many to most people will still need to use a mouse/trackpad to scroll up and down the terminal output history to browse e.g. 'view feed' output.
+The client doesn't support pure keyboard navigation, as people will still need to use a mouse/trackpad to scroll up and down the terminal output history to browse e.g. 'view feed' output.
 Supposedly this can be circumvented with `Fn + ↑ / ↓` on mac and `Shift + PageUp / PageDown` on Windows/Linux, but if at all, that only works on some versions.
 Personally, I managed to scroll up and down in windows 10 Powershell via `Ctrl + ↑ / ↓`, but the same didn't work in WSL Ubuntu.

+## Motivation